SumoLogic/sumologic-jenkins-plugin/README.md

 In `manage plugins`, search for `sumologic-publisher` version `2.0` and install the plugin.

-Tested with version `2.100 - 2.178`.
+Tested with Jenkins version `2.100 - 2.178`.
 Later version will be supported.
 In case of any issue, please raise a [issue](https://github.com/SumoLogic/sumologic-jenkins-plugin/issues)

 ## Configuration